Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Introduction

-\paragraph{Applications:} Consider the task of adaptive clinical trial design, where the goal is to recruit patients for drug trials in order to evaluate the safety and efficacy of a drug or drug combinations \cite{coffey2008adaptive, berry2006bayesian}.
-It is well-accepted that patient characteristics play a significant role in both safety and efficacy given a drug dose \cite{lee2020contextual}.
-Thus, it is helpful to model these characteristics as context variables denoted by $\mathbf{x}$, and the drug dose as the variable $s$.
-For many classes of drugs such as cytotoxic agents, the toxicity and efficacy both increase strictly as the drug dose is increased \cite{chevret2006statistical}.
-In such cases, for Phase I clinical trials, it is usually necessary to find the \textit{Maximum Tolerated Dose (MTD)}, which is the dose with the maximum toxicity within the permitted threshold for the patient characteristics under consideration \cite{aziz2021multi, riviere2014bayesian, shen2020learning}.
-Formulating this task in our problem setting can result in the \textit{maximisation of benefits} to patients involved in the study and \textit{minimisation of harmful effects} (via safe regret minimisation), while simultaneously \textit{identifying safety information} about the entire set of patient characteristics (via sub-level set estimation), each of which are important goals of adaptive clinical trial design.
-GP optimisation has been recently used for this task \cite{takahashi2021mtd, takahashi2021bayesian}, but the safety constraints were met in these works by being highly cautious in dose increments (single step increments for discrete dosage levels), and no theoretical guarantees were sought.
+\paragraph{Applications:} Consider the task of adaptive clinical trial design, where the goal is to recruit patients for drug trials in order to evaluate the safety and efficacy of a drug or drug combinations \citep{coffey2008adaptive, berry2006bayesian}.
+It is well-accepted that patient characteristics play a significant role in both safety and efficacy given a drug dose \citep{lee2020contextual}.
+Thus, it is helpful to model the drug dose as the safety variable $s$, and patient characteristics as the variable $\mathbf{x}$, both of which influence the unknown toxicity, say $f_{tox}$.
+For many classes of drugs such as cytotoxic agents, the toxicity and efficacy both increase strictly as the drug dose is increased \citep{chevret2006statistical}.
+In such cases, for Phase I clinical trials, it is usually necessary to find the \textit{Maximum Tolerated Dose (MTD)}, which is the dose with the maximum toxicity within the permitted threshold for the patient characteristics under consideration \citep{aziz2021multi, riviere2014bayesian, shen2020learning}.
+Formulating this task in our problem setting can result in (i) maximisation of benefits (via regret minimisation) and (ii) minimisation of harmful effects to patients involved in the study (via safety constraints), while simultaneously (iii) identifying safety information about the entire set of patient characteristics (via sub-level set estimation), each of which are important goals of adaptive clinical trial design.
+GP optimisation has been recently used for this task \citep{takahashi2021mtd, takahashi2021bayesian}, but the safety constraints were met in these works by being highly cautious in dose increments (single step increments for discrete dosage levels), and no theoretical guarantees were sought.